LEAP into Compliance in 2024

 Happy Leap Day!
 While not at all related to sales tax, we thought that as we spend a day to align...

 What Business Activities Trigger Sales Tax Nexus and How Do They Affect You?

 Historically, Sales Tax Nexus represents a physical connection between an out-of-state business and a particular taxing jurisdiction which makes the out-of-state business responsible for collecting and remitting sales tax on their transactions.
 Having a physical office or an employee based in a particular state is a clear-cut example of sales tax nexus.
 However, there are many more subtle activities that could also trigger sales tax nexus that could represent a risk to your business:

 Additionally, the U.S. Supreme Court ruling in June of 2018 in the case of South Dakota vs. Wayfair, paved the way for states to compel out-of-state businesses to collect and remit sales tax even when they do not have a physical presence.
 This is often referred to as economic nexus.

-TaxConnex™ helps you identify the relevant sales tax nexus creating activities and determine where you have an obligation to collect and remit sales tax.
-Where we determine you have nexus, we will recommend simple, proactive steps based upon your risk quotient to remedy any potential exposure.
+TaxConnex® helps you identify the relevant sales tax nexus-creating activities and determine where you have an obligation to collect and remit sales tax, often referred to as sales tax nexus determination.
+Where we determine you have nexus, we will recommend simple, proactive steps based on your risk quotient to remedy any potential exposure.